The animal question we are most commonly asked about our state is “Are there bears in Arkansas?”

-Do Black Bears Hibernate?
+Do They Hibernate?

 They do “hunker down” in rock formations and hollow trees and sleep a lot in the winter.
 But they are not truly hibernating and will definitely notice if you happen to stumble across their hidey hole.

 The bears do come out of winter hungry and looking for food.
-They are most active in the spring and this happens to also be cub raising time.
+They are most active in the spring and this also happens to be cub raising time.

 How large are the black bears in Arkansas?